-Some are easy to get to, others a little more difficult but all make for the perfect place way to explore the uniqueness of our wonderful island!
+Some are easy to get to, others a little more difficult but all make for the perfect place way to explore the uniqueness of our wonderful island.

 Weekends can get very busy, so consider heading to Stonehenge early in the morning or an hour before closing.

 Nestled in the South West of England, Bath is one of Britain’s most picturesque cities to visit.

-Only 2-hours from Central London, Brighton’s Royal Pavilion, its quaint lanes and its Victorian Pier make for a perfect day of exploring a unique English seaside city.
+Only 2-hours from Central London, Brighton’s Royal Pavilion, its quaint lanes and its Victorian Pier makes for a perfect day of exploring a unique English seaside city.
 Grab a deck chair and a “99” whilst enjoying a little British Sunshine!

 6.)
 The Cotswolds